ablot/documentation/source/userGuide/installation.rst

   The Installer will ask whether to add Anaconda to the PATH environment variable; we recommend _enabling_ this option for the 64-bit install although it is not strictly required.

-* If you have a device for which only 32-bit drivers are available (such as MultiClamp or P.I.
+* If you have a device for which only 32-bit drivers are available (such as MultiClamp [but see `here <https://groups.google.com/forum/#!msg/acq4/JuMsU2dBjYA/27DH8G2sCQAJ>`_] or P.I.
 X-Keys), then you will need to install the 32-bit, Python 2.7 Anaconda as well.
   The Installer will ask whether to add Anaconda to the PATH environment variable; we recommend _disabling_ this option for the 32-bit install.

-* ACQ4 depends on PyQt4, but the more recent versions of Aanconda (starting with 4.2.0) ship with PyQt5 by default.
+* ACQ4 depends on PyQt4, but the more recent versions of Anaconda (starting with 4.2.0) ship with PyQt5 by default.
 It is necessary to downgrade this package:

-            > conda install pyqt=4
+            > conda install pyqt=4 pyparsing=2.0.3

 * If you require access to a serial device (Scientifica, Coherent, Sutter, etc.) then you must manually install the `pyserial` module using pip or conda: